jerrywithaz/mock-bank/README.md

 2) Repeatable HTML elements that make it impossible for refund scammers to inspect the page and change html.
 3) The ability to set a transparant overlay in order to make it difficult for refund scammers to change html.
 4) Annoyingly placed advertisement.
+5) The ability to prevent scammers from changing HTML.
+6) Adjustable session timeouts to force re-login whenever you want.
-5) And so much more!
+7) And so much more!

 ## How to Use